StanfordBDHG/OpenTSLM/README.md

 <!--
-SPDX-FileCopyrightText: 2025 2025 Stanford University, ETH Zurich, and the project authors (see CONTRIBUTORS.md)
 SPDX-FileCopyrightText: 2025 Stanford University, ETH Zurich, and the project authors (see CONTRIBUTORS.md)
+SPDX-FileCopyrightText: 2025 This source file is part of the OpenTSLM open-source project.

 SPDX-License-Identifier: MIT
 -->